Published on January 6th, 2018 | by Pro Wrestling Stories0

 Bret Hart went on to admit, “I like Eric.
 He was always nice to me.
 He had done some nice things for me such as flying me home after my brother Owen died.
 He got a Learjet and he flew me home, paying me the whole summer and winter at a ridiculous wage.
 He did a lot of good things like that.
 But at the same time, he lied to me and just killed my career.
 Like, ‘Sign this contract and come join us and we’re going to kill your career!
 That’s what we’re going to do!'”

-A few weeks later, Eric Bischoff was on the same podcast and took the opportunity to respond.
+A few weeks later, WCW’s Eric Bischoff was Sam Roberts Wrestling Podcast and took the opportunity to respond.
 While he didn’t personally hear Hart’s comments, he explained his own difficulties working with “The Hitman.”

 “I didn’t listen to your show with Bret.
 I’m generally aware of the kind of things that Bret says because he has been saying them for years, so it’s nothing new there.
 I’m sure he didn’t break any news.
 He’s just a miserable guy.